nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `sub` searches across your stored recipes and a preloaded suggested substitutions list to provide you with the most accurate and extensive list of substitutions!

-* :bulb: Tip: Adding a substitution together with an ingredient is recommended since it will boost the number of substitutions listed when that ingredient is queried in the future!
+* Adding a substitution together with an ingredient is recommended since it will boost the number of substitutions listed when that ingredient is queried in the future!

 * The search is case-insensitive, i.e. `sub salt` will return all stored substitutions for `Salt` and `salt` across recipes.